Ethereum Staking 2025: Complete Guide

 Best Ethereum Staking Platforms 2025

-Liquid Staking Protocols
+Tokenized Staking Protocols

 • TVL: Over $30 billion in staked ETH

-• Token: Receive stETH (liquid staking token)
+• Token: Receive stETH (staking derivative)

 • Rewards: ~3.5-4.5% APR after fees